 The Belongings

-Over the decades, however, Rosen quietly created a vast collection of impressive work— from songs to optical illusions— that never found an audience beyond his ever-shrinking circle of friends.
-In his late 70s, he became homeless.
-He died in 2005 shortly after turning 80, leaving behind a legacy as a gifted but troubled outsider artist.
+Over the decades, Rosen quietly created a vast collection of impressive work—from songs to optical illusions—that never found an audience beyond his ever-shrinking social circle.
+Becoming homeless in his final year, he died in 2005 at the age 80, leaving behind a rich legacy as a brilliant but unknown outsider artist

 Songs by Sam

-A sampling of the over 120 song demo recordings that I have digitized by Sam.
-He wrote folk songs, children’s songs and musical theater songs.
-He frequently performed in the 1960s or 1970s at the Hootenanny Night at The Troubador in West Hollywood, a legendary event that launched the careers of Tom Waits, Hoyt Axton, and more.
+As a lyricist, Sam wrote folk songs, children’s songs and musical theater numbers.
+Roughly 120 song demo recordings have been recovered.
+In the 1960s or 70s (dates unknown), Sam frequently performed at the Hootenanny Night at The Troubador in West Hollywood, a legendary variety show that launched the careers of Tom Waits, Hoyt Axton, and more.
+What follows are are some highlights.

 The Ladybug Song